Arkenstine/Server-Configs/README.md

 ## Installation

 Use the files at the top of this page and copy and paste them into your own!
 For example, if you run a PaperMC server, replace your `paper.yml` with the text from my `paper.yml` file attached above.
-The same process applies for the other files aswell, replace your `spigot.yml`,`bukkit.yml` with the `spigot.yml` and `bukkit.yml` abov.
+The same process applies for the other files aswell.